 Worried about your carbon footprint?
 Or perhaps the prospect of driving the unruly roads seems too intimidating?
 Cycling is another option, particularly around less populated areas.

-Note that you can take bicycles on domestic flights (disassembled) and, if there is sufficient room, stow your bike on a bus or jeepney (a Philippine jitney bus converted from a jeep).
+You can take bicycles on domestic flights (disassembled) and, if there is sufficient room, stow your bike on a bus or jeepney (a Philippine jitney bus converted from a jeep).

 Alternatively, you can catch a ferry or a bangka (the jeepney of the sea – small wooden boats that frequent the islands).